Staleness-Centric Optimizations for Parallel Diffusion MoE Inference: Introduction

 However, displaced parallelism introduces the issue of \textbf{staleness}—\textit{the utilization of activations from earlier steps instead of real-time data}—which can significantly degrade model performance, increasing the Fréchet Inception Distance (FID) score from 5.31 to 8.27 (detailed in Section \ref{sec:experiments}).
 Staleness occurs because asynchronous communication delays the usage of activations until a future step, causing layers to compute based on outdated information.

 We quantify staleness as the \textit{difference in steps between when the input was generated and the step in which its corresponding output is used}.
-Displaced parallelism exhibits 2-step staleness, as the result used in Step $T$ is driven by activations from Step $T+2$ in the same layer (highlighted in Figure \ref{fig:para}), relying on outdated data.
-Our method reduces this to 1 step, ensuring fresher activations.
+Displaced parallelism exhibits 2-step staleness, as the result used in Step $T$ is driven by activations from Step $T+2$ in the same layer (highlighted in Figure \ref{fig:para}(b)), relying on outdated data.
+Our method reduces this to 1-step, resulting in improved quality.

-We conduct an in-depth analysis of the staleness phenomenon in MoE parallelism and derive several key insights.
-At the step level, we find an optimized parallel scheme to halve the staleness compared to displaced parallelism without incurring any overhead.
-At the layer level, we observe that, due to the characteristics of vision tasks, different MoE layers exhibit varying sensitivity to staleness introduced by asynchronous communication; deeper layers are more sensitive, while shallow layers are more tolerant.
-At the token level, we discover that introducing staleness to important tokens significantly degrades the overall image quality, whereas less critical tokens cause less degradation.
+We conduct an in-depth analysis of the staleness phenomenon in diffusion parallelism and derive several key insights.
+At the step level, we find an optimized parallel scheme to halve the staleness compared to displaced parallelism yielding better quality without additional overhead.
+At the layer level, we show that deeper MoE layers are more sensitive to staleness due to the characteristics of vision tasks and MoE.
+At the token level, our analysis demonstrates that router-score-driven signals effectively identify critical tokens vulnerable to staleness.

-Based on these findings, we propose \textbf{\dice{}} (\textbf{D}iffusion \textbf{I}nference with staleness-\textbf{CE}ntric optimizations), which enhances parallel inference at the step, layer, and token granularities. \dice{} incorporates a three-fold approach to manage staleness effectively: (1) \textit{Interweaved Parallelism} reduces step-level staleness by half (from two steps to one) compared to displaced parallelism, halving the required buffer size, and achieving this without any overhead.
-Detailed in Figure \ref{fig:para}.
-(2) \textit{Selective Synchronization} synchronizes only the layers most sensitive to staleness, ensuring that critical information remains up-to-date; and (3) \textit{Conditional Communication}, a token-aware strategy that adjusts communication frequency based on token importance.
-It leverages existing MoE routers and thus is training-free.
-Together, these optimizations mitigate staleness issues while enhancing memory usage and inference efficiency, achieving up to a $1.2\times$ speedup with minimal quality impact.
+Based on these findings, we propose \textbf{\dice{}} (\textbf{D}iffusion \textbf{I}nference with staleness-\textbf{CE}ntric optimizations), which enhances parallel inference at the step, layer, and token granularities. \dice{} incorporates a three-fold approach to manage staleness effectively: (1) \textit{Interweaved Parallelism} reduces step-level staleness from 2-steps to 1-step compared to displaced expert parallelism, halving the required buffer size, and achieving this without additional overhead.
+Detailed in Figure \ref{fig:para}(c).
+(2) \textit{Selective Synchronization} synchronizes only the layers most sensitive to staleness, ensuring that critical information remains up-to-date; and (3) \textit{Conditional Communication}, a fine-grain strategy that adjusts communication frequency based on token importance.
+Together, these optimizations mitigate staleness issues while enhancing memory usage and inference efficiency, achieving up to a $1.26\times$ speedup with minimal quality impact.

 To summarize, our contributions are as follows:

 \begin{itemize}